joedatlive/streamui/README.md

 # flink-failed-password
 ## A POC using flink to analyze logs for volume of failed passwords in a time window.

-The is a POC built in java using flink to analyze log streams for patterns and alert.
+This is a POC built in java using flink to analyze log streams for patterns and alert.

 The core streaming analysis info is in main.java, including sample log data, the pattern to match, and new streams of Alerts and Info messages.